ayoub-berdeddouch/gcp-practiceproject/lab_RecommendProductsUsingMLwithCloudSQLandDataproc.md

         What is the average rating across all reviews?

-        2.46
+        ✅2.46

-        5.0
+        ❌5.0

-        4.51
+        ❌4.51

 __QUIZ__

         What does the 25 for distinct_user_ratings mean?

-        There are 25 unique users who provided the ratings
+        ✅There are 25 unique users who provided the ratings

-        There are 25 ratings per accommodation
+        ❌There are 25 ratings per accommodation

-        There are 25 ratings per user
+        ❌There are 25 ratings per user

 In machine learning, we will need a rich history of user preferences for the model to learn from.
 Run the below query to see which users have provided the most ratings